 I always dual boot Linux with Windows.
 It gives me a way to recover in case I screw up my Linux system.
 I was dual booting Windows 8 with Ubuntu 14.10 Beta and I installed Elementary OS Freya in place of Ubuntu 14.10.
 Though it was for an already dual booted system, this guide can be used to dual boot any Linux OS along with Windows.
 If you have UEFI, you can follow this tutorial to install Freya in dual boot with Windows 8 UEFI.
 The article is actually for Ubuntu but works the same for Freya.

-Install Elementary OS Freya in dual boot with Windows:
+Install Elementary OS Loki in dual boot with Windows:

-Follow the steps below to install Elementary OS Freya in dual boot with Windows:
+Follow the steps below to install Elementary OS Loki in dual boot with Windows:

 Step 1: Create a live USB or disk

 Download and create a live USB of Elementary OS Freya.

 Step 2: Boot in to live USB